Elijer/garden/content/blog/Projects/Eco Mog.md

 - package.json
 ```

+### Deployment to Heroku
-And here's how to deploy to Heroku since I didn't document that the first time around:
+Here's how to deploy to Heroku since I didn't document that the first time around.
+This is my top-level `package.json` file, which references two more package.json's that live in  the `client` and `server` dirs, respectively.
 ```json
 "scripts": {
 	"start": "npm run build-client && npm run server",